abdohossam5/reactnd-project-readable/README.md

-# Readable API Server

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+## Description

+This project is part of udacity react nanodegree program.
+It is a content and comment web app with features that allow users to:
+    1. post content to categories.
+    2. comment on all posts
+    3. edit posts
+    4. edit comments
+    5. upvote/downvote post
+    6. upvote/downvote comment

+## Dependencies
+    1. redux for state management.
+    2. redux-thunk for async actions.
+    3. normalizr to normalize api responses.
+    4. uuid for generating unique ids for new posts/comments and data from api consistent per user
+    5. bootstrap ui
+    6. react-bootstrap ui
+    7. react-loading ui

-## Start Developing
+## Start Developing/Testing

 To get started developing right away: